Odubolaoluwatimilehin/Starwars-Api/Documentation.md

 ### The following was not implemented
 - Character list requirements.
-- public IP address of the commenter
+- Public IP address of the commenter was not added.